 Therefore, the best way to treat an Adderall addiction is with behavioral therapies.
 The most common and effective behavioral therapies used are cognitive-behavioral therapy and contingency management.
 Cognitive-behavioral therapy alters the expectations a person has about their drug-use as well as their behaviors.
 It has been proven to be effective in managing a person’s triggers and stress.
 Contingency management uses rewards for positive behaviors.
 For example, offering a coin for a person who remains

 If you or a loved one is suffering from an Adderall addiction finding, a high-quality rehabilitation center can help.
 As Adderall withdrawal symptoms leave a person’s body, individuals are best treated with an active rehabilitation approach.
-An active rehabilitation approach combines entry into a substance abuse treatment center with support, education, and lifestyle changes.
+An active rehabilitation approach combines entry into a substance use disorder treatment center with support, education, and lifestyle changes.
 At a rehabilitation clinic individuals can receive behavioral therapy that has been proven effective in treating Adderall addiction.

 - Adderall.
 Drugs.com.